KimberlyCrawford/School_District_Analysis/README.md

 - Data Sources: schools_complete.csv and students_complete.csv
 - Software: Conda 4.10.3, Python 3.7.6, Jupyter Notebook 6.3.0, Pandas, and NumPy

-## Data Processing
-- dependencies were added to Python script, i.e. import pandas as pd, import os
-- data was loaded, read and stored in a dataframe
-- data was cleaned for missing data; results showed no missing data
-- data types were identified and checked to prepare for calculations
-- data was cleaned by removing professional prefixes or suffixes from student names
-- DataFrames (school_data_df and student_data_df) were merged

 ## Summary
 The list of deliverables for the analysis of the school district:

 - A high-level snapshot of the district's key metrics, presented in a table format
 - An overview of the key metrics for each school, presented in a table format
 - Tables presenting each of the following metrics:

-** Top 5 and bottom 5 performing schools, based on the overall passing rate ** The average math score received by students in each grade level at each school ** The average reading score received by students in each grade level at each school ** School performance based on the budget per student ** School performance based on the school size
+### Top 5 and bottom 5 performing schools, based on the overall passing rate

+### The average math score received by students in each grade level at each school

+### The average reading score received by students in each grade level at each school

+### School performance based on the budget per student

+### School performance based on the school size

-** School performance based on the type of school
+### School performance based on the type of school
 -

 ## Challenge Overview